awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 The MySQL slow query log, error log, and the general log file sizes are constrained to no more than 2 percent of the allocated storage space for a DB instance\.
 To maintain this threshold, logs are automatically rotated every hour and log files older than 24 hours are removed\.
 If the combined log file size exceeds the threshold after removing old log files, then the largest log files are deleted until the log file size no longer exceeds the threshold\.

-For MySQL version 5\.6\.20 and later, there is a size limit on BLOBs written to the redo log\.
+For MySQL, there is a size limit on BLOBs written to the redo log\.
 To account for this limit, ensure that the `innodb_log_file_size` parameter for your MySQL DB instance is 10 times larger than the largest BLOB data size found in your tables, plus the length of other variable length fields \(`VARCHAR`, `VARBINARY`, `TEXT`\) in the same tables\.
 For information on how to set parameter values, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
 For information on the redo log BLOB size limit, go to [Changes in MySQL 5\.6\.20](http://dev.mysql.com/doc/relnotes/mysql/5.6/en/news-5-6-20.html)\.

 ## Managing Table\-Based MySQL Logs<a name="Appendix.MySQL.CommonDBATasks.Logs"></a>